-Building a strong channel for communication is a critical piece of teaching, but it is also a stressful piece.
+Effective communication is a critical piece of teaching, but it is also a stressful piece.
 Organizing for home-school communication is something that I take really seriously, and I like to set myself up for success by having some basic supplies each year.

 Here are a few of my favorite tools, I have collected over the years…some are inspired by others, and several are my own designs.
 I use them for quick communication in my classroom:

-Home-School Communication Stampers
+1. Home-School Communication Stampers for Ongoing Feedback

 These are a huge help for student planners, assignments, and more.
 They save me huge amounts of time and let me better track and communicate the support I am providing to students.